February 23, 2025

-Turnips are one of the most underrated vegetables.
-How to describe their flavor… earthy, like a cross between a potato and a radish, almost.
+Wondering how to cook turnips?
+They’re one of the most underrated vegetables.
+How to describe the flavor of turnips… earthy, like a cross between a potato and a radish, almost.
 You wouldn’t think this would be tasty, but turnips really are.
 They’re a must for soup, stew, or a roasted veggie platter.
+If you’ve wanted to cook them but didn’t know how, may I present to you this helpful turnip tutorial.

 You have a few different options for preparing turnips as a straight side dish.
 Just like other veggie sides, you can bake, boil (simmer), or stir-fry turnips.
 They taste great cooked with just oil and garlic, even better with onions.
 They’re extra delicious cooked in a cream sauce.